mashtullah/cropshot/README.md

 - Makes it easy to adjust crop size in increments of 5px.
 - Easy to highlight an area of the screenshot to the desired area.
 - No need for twitter API Keys or any configuration after installing the extension.
-- This extension does not post any tweets or media automatically, you have controll of what you want to tweet, this extension just facilitates it...
+- This extension does not post any tweets or media automatically, you have control of what you want to tweet, this extension just facilitates it...

 ## Installation